vot-archive/awsmap-node/readme.md

 # AWS mapper

-This tool allows you to quickly list all EC2 instances or S3 buckets created in an AWS account.
+This tool allows you to quickly list EC2 instances or S3 buckets created in all defined AWS accounts. grep friendly.

-You can add multiple accounts and toggle between them.
+You can toggle between accounts or map all of them at once.

+This does not utilise caching of any sort, you always get live data.

 ## Installation